 This is a seasonal destination.
-Porter flies to Mont Tremblant from December 9, 2016 to April 3, 2017.
+Porter flies to Mont-Tremblant from December 9, 2016 to April 3, 2017.
+Summer 2017 service will be announced at a later date.
 We hope you’ll consider joining us then.

 Summer sun and winter fun await, with a flight from downtown Toronto to Mont-Tremblant.

 The highest peak in the Laurentian Mountains, Mont-Tremblant is known for its skiing and snowboarding.
 However, there’s more to do in the bustling village beyond just hitting the slopes.
 Along the shores of Lac Mercier, you’ll find cozy cafés, restaurants, B&B’s and boutiques.